Other ways to search: Events Calendar | UTHSC | UTHSC News

 2. Prepare before you facilitate discussions on the topic.
 If you decide to talk to your students about tumultuous events, prepare in advance so that you are ready to include all your students, provide moments for written reflection and offer students a chance to sit quietly as needed.
 You can use strategies like ‘rounds’ in which each student is given time to respond to or pass on a prompt without interruption or judgement.
 Alternately, you can give writing prompts and ask students to write about their emotions and thoughts.

-4. Offer your student campus and community resources, such as hotlines, food banks, and counseling centers to utilize if they are struggling with mental health, food or housing insecurity or other pressing needs.
+4. Offer your students campus and community resources, such as hotlines, food banks, and counseling centers to utilize if they are struggling with mental health, food or housing insecurity or other pressing needs.